 A graywater system can be as simple as a bucket collecting shower water or as complicated as a whole-house system with pumps, filters, and treatment.
 The simpler the system, the lower the cost and easier the maintenance.
 All graywater must be applied subsurface and stay within your property boundaries (no runoff).

 As you begin learning about graywater, some resources may be found with alternate spellings like “greywater”, “grey water” and “gray water”.
 Government agencies tend to spell graywater with an “a” while nonprofit organizations tend to spell greywater with an “e”.

-A simpler type of graywater system that qualifies for a Valley Water rebate or direct installation assistance.
+A simpler type of graywater system that qualifies for a Valley Water rebate.
 They are sustainable, cost-effective and drought-resilient graywater systems that redirect water from your clothes washer to your landscape without additional pumps or filters or permits in most situations.
 Graywater Laundry-to-Landscape systems are sometimes abbreviated as just “graywater L2L systems”, “Laundry-to-Landscape systems”, “laundry graywater systems” or “clothes washer graywater systems”.

 Due to its relative simplicity and the assistance Valley Water provides to install them, this is the best system to start considering.

-To learn more about how to start using a laundry-to-landscape system, click here.
+Learn more more about how to start using a laundry-to-landscape system today!

 Graywater from Showers, Baths, or Bathroom Sinks

 A bucket to collect shower warm-up water is the most cost-effective option unless you’re building a new home or remodeling your bathroom.
 Branched Drain systems are similar to Laundry-to-Landscape systems, but they’re effectively gravity-powered graywater systems.
 More complicated systems are available with pumps and filters, yet those add additional costs, rules, permit requirements and maintenance considerations.